Private Foundation or Community Foundation?

 If you establish the “Jane and John Doe Fund” as a donor-advised fund with the Community Foundation, there's a myriad of benefits:

-- You can establish the fund in minutes, not months
+- Establish the fund in minutes, not months

-- You choose the fund's name or it can be anonymous
+- Choose the fund's name (or it can be anonymous)

 - No up front set-up costs

-- Anyone can add to the fund at any time and in any amount after the $10,000 minimum — either during your lifetime or through an estate gift
+- Anyone can add to the fund at any time, in any amount after the $10,000 minimum — either during your lifetime or through an estate gift

-- You are an active partner with the Community Foundation because you can make annual or more frequent grant recommendations as to distributions from the fund
+- You're an active partner with the Foundation because you can make annual or more frequent grant recommendations on distributions from the fund

 - You can name successor advisors to perpetuate and encourage family involvement

-- There are no ongoing federal excise taxes on investment income
+- No ongoing federal excise taxes on investment income

 - No mandatory annual pay-out requirements

 - More advantageous income tax deductions

-- Our professional staff does all the administrative work for you
+- We handle the administrative work for you

 - We research important community needs for you and conduct site visits to nonprofits